stealthBS/demo1-repo/README.md

 - [ ] it's helpful for code documentation...
 - [ ] can learn languages notes. . .
 - [ ] can prepare here LinkedIn posts design/plan, then to post it later. . . .
+- [ ] can make AI notes updates, and can keep records of GPT tools to make in use it. . . .

 <br>
 ====